 I usually mashed the banana peels and water the plant with this mixture.
-To do, add a bit of water to the banana peels and blend until smooth.
-You can also use water that was used to clean rice; for additional nutrients.
+You just add a bit of water to the banana peels and blend until smooth.
+You can also use water that was used to clean rice, for additional nutrients.

 Read my article "Tips on How to Grow Roses in Tropical Country" and the recipe for Fermented Banana Juice Fertilizer, an organic homemade fertilizer that is guaranteed to give beautiful blooms for ANY flowering plants.